ahungster/matter_blind/README.md

 This is firmware for matter compatible outdoor blind.
 <img src="images/roller%20blind.jpg" alt="blind" width="400">

-after wifi provisioning, press button to show its IP address on OLED screen
+After wifi provisioning, press button to show its IP address on OLED screen
 Use its webserver to adjust the blind length
 <img src="images/webserv.jpg" alt="blind" width="200">